 The proposed NSL is a renewal of a current license that authorizes the delivery of putrescible solid waste to Riverbend.
 As requested by the applicant, the NSL includes a 70,000-ton limit - which is the same tonnage authorization stipulated in the facility's franchise.
-However, both the franchise7 and the proposed NSL8 allow the COO to increase the facility tonnage authorization during the term of the franchise as established in Metro Code9.
+However, both the franchise7 and the proposed NSL8 allow the COO to increase the facility tonnage authorization during the term of the franchise based on a growth allowance or other conditions affecting demand as established in Metro Code Section 5.01.125 (For instance, the COO granted the applicant a five percent tonnage increase in 2012 to 73,500 tons, but the limit reverts back to 70,000 tons in 2013.)

 By adopting this resolution, the Metro Council authorizes the COO to increase the yearly tonnage limit of the NSL by the amount necessary to align it with the authorization stipulated in the franchise without seeking further Council action.
-This proposed NSL does not increase the total tonnage that WRI is authorized to accept under the terms of its franchise.
+This proposed NSL does not increase the total tonnage that Pride is authorized to accept under the terms of its franchise.